Cloudiiink/pyw90/README.md

 optional arguments:
   -h, --help        show this help message and exit --path PATH       The path of working dir.
 Default: .
   -e ERANGE ERANGE  Energy range.
-  --lb LB           Lower bound for selected orbital / max single orbital.
+Default: [-1e3, 1e3] --lb LB           Lower bound for selected orbital / max single orbital.
                     default: 0.1
   --rm-fermi        Whether or not the input `erange` has removed the Fermi